 As the screws tighten, the loudspeaker tabs should bite into the plasterboard surface, slightly recessing into the paper.
 The surface of the loudspeaker should now be flush with the surface of the plasterboard (or ever so slightly proud).

 The loudspeaker should be centred in the hole, with a consistent gap surrounding the entire speaker.

 Once the loudspeaker has passed the test stage, use a low-shrinkage joint compound to fill the gap between the loudspeaker and the ceiling board.
 If the gap is greater than 4mm in width, you may need to fill the hole in several stages, letting it fully dry between each application.

 Neostein recommends using British Gypsum Gyproc-joint-filler or similar suitable jointing compound.

 Edge fill should be fully dry before proceeding to the next stage.
 This may need to be left over night.

-Mesh scrim tape helps to strengthen the plaster in the location of the speaker, meaning that the plaster will not crack once the loudspeaker is played.
-The scrim tape also helps the plaster to remain fully adhered to the loudspeaker panel.
+Mesh scrim tape helps to strengthen the plaster over the joint between the speaker and ceiling board, meaning that the plaster will not crack once the loudspeaker is played.

 Plasterboard primer or sizing should not be applied to the loudspeaker surface.